aleph2c/miros/doc/batterychargingexample.rst

 ----

-So now we have a simulator and we have some code we want to test.
+Now we have a simulator and we have some code we want to test with it.
 How do we bring them together?

-Let's break it down a bit, we want:
+Let's consider our high level goals:

 *  to build an environment where we can put our charger into dangerous situations and see how it behaves.
-*  to run the tests over tens of seconds and not over hours.
 *  to test in isolation of our big expensive batteries until we know we won't destroy them.
 *  to build an environment where we can make mistakes, where we can feel free to try stuff and see what happens.
 *  to make a very fast feedback cycle so we can learn quickly and stay engaged with our problem.